 Once your image is selected, drag & drop it into your Photoshop project.

 Once you’re satisfied, press the Enter key on the keyboard or click the checkmark within the top settings bar.
-Your image are going to be placed on top of the prevailing image on its own layer.
+Your image is going to be placed on top of the prevailing image on its own layer.

 At now, you’ve got the choice of merging the layers or leaving them separate.
 By separating the 2 images, you’re liberal to adjust each image individually.
 However, if you would like to mix them so you’ll fit them together at an equivalent time, you’ll merge them into one layer.